 - Add the almond flour, mixing it in with a fork and then lightly kneading the dough with your hands until smooth.

 - Divide the cookie dough into 12 equal parts, each weighing about 20 grams.
+You can use a heaping measuring tablespoon for each of them.
 Using your hands, shape each part into a smooth ball.
 The dough will be oily and sticky, but not impossible to work with.

 - Insert 5 chocolate chips into the surface of each cookie dough ball.

-- Allow the cookie dough ball to set about 15 minutes at room temperature before enjoying.
+- Allow the cookie dough balls to set for about 15 minutes at room temperature before enjoying them.
 But if you can’t help yourself and dig right in, that’s fine too!

 - Keep the leftovers in the fridge, in an airtight container, for up to 5 days.
 Remove them from the fridge 30 minutes before enjoying them.